accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 - WCAG 2.1: N/A
 - EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.2 Accessible content creation*.

-#### [Criterion 13.2](#crit-13-2) [A] Does the [editing tool](glossaire.md#editing-tool) provide help with creating accessible content? {id="crit-13-2"}
+#### [Criterion 13.2](#crit-13-2) [A] Does each [editing tool](glossaire.md#editing-tool) provide [help with creating accessible content](glossaire.md#help-with-creating-accessible-content) compliant with [digital accessibility rules](glossaire.md#digital-accessibility-rules)? {id="crit-13-2"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Identify in the tool the presence of help with creating accessible content.
 This may include
-	- user documentation that explains how to define accessibility properties for each content item;
 	- automatic or semi-automatic tests available from the editing functions;
+	- other automatic tools (a chatbot for instance);
+	- documentation that explains how to define accessibility properties for each content item;
 	- manual tests available from the editing functions to guide authors in detecting errors.
-1. Check that the help with creating accessible content is relevant, i.e. that it enables accessible content to be created.
+1. Check that the help with creating accessible content is relevant, i.e. that the given results or indications enable to create content that complies with digital accessibility rules.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}